caasted/sphere_games/README.md

 python simple_rl_agent.py
 ```

 The red sphere will learn to move towards the center of the frame, using Q-learning, while the other three spheres will move about randomly.
+By 10,000 epochs the red sphere will have a strong tendency to stay near the center of the image.